HMT Aberdeen Panto: Heigh Ho

-Victoria, a smart and attractive Highlander (guess who’s editing this) arrived in the big city.
+Aye 1.0 (The Aye Queen), a smart and attractive Highlander (guess who’s editing this) arrived in the big city.
 She tangoed her way into my life, and we began a cute Christmas tradition of going for dinner in 1906 before watching the panto.
-Victoria loves a panto.
+She loves a panto.

 The first time we went, I was dubious.
 Nothing shocked me about Aberdeen anymore.
 The Union Terrace drama, Trump’s golf course saga, the AWPR ( which I’m pretty sure it actually stands for Always Waiting for a Proper Road).

 Experience taught me, when the powers at be do anything in Aberdeen, don’t get your hopes up.
 “Why would a local panto be any different?”
 I thought.

 My first time at a HMT panto was a revelation.
 The woman from Rab C. Nesbitt, standing 10 feet away, slagging of my hometown whilst shouting in Doric (a beautiful and underrated language) alongside a super high production value that looked like HMT remortgaged Union Street to fund.

 The pantomime always catered to kids and grown-ups alike; equally slapstick and plenty of adult comedy, so people like me get a 100% laugh rate.

 This year the festive storyfest is everyone’s favourite Germanic fairy tale, Snow white and the Seven Dwarfs.
 The sets are top-notch with certain effects and elaborate props better than some of the other big shows we’ve seen in HMT.
 Fantastic costume design, particularly the dwarfs and their furry friends, make this years show very pleasing on the eye.